 Lakeshore Community Health Care:

 As part of a HRSA grant that NEWAHEC received in 2006, one piece of the grant was to provide a mobile-dental clinic in the schools in Manitowoc and Two Rivers.
 Once the grant ended plans had to be made to sustain the program.
 By then the dental team was already providing services for pregnant women and uninsured adults.
 By bringing all operations of the dental program in-house the program expanded to stationary dental clinic for underinsured adults.
-The Manitowoc County program guided Sheboygon in developing a dental program as well.
-Recognizing the need for further financial support, NEWAHEC Executive Director in partnership with xxxx helped write an application for Sheboygan to receive accreditation and funding to begin a Federally Qualified Health Care Center (FQHC) in xxxx.
-Then in xxxx NEWAHEC Executive Director and FQHC administration received approval to have the Manitowoc County clinic to be a satellite office.
-The Lakeshore Community Health Care is now a xxxxx million dollar business serving an average of xxxxx people in Sheboygan and Manitowoc through dental, medical and behavioral health services.
+The Manitowoc County program guided Sheboygan in developing a dental program as well.
+Recognizing the need for further financial support, NEWAHEC Executive Director in partnership with United Way (of Manitowoc and Sheboygan Counties) helped write an application for Sheboygan to receive accreditation and funding to begin a Federally Qualified Health Care Center (FQHC) in 2012.
+Then in 2014 NEWAHEC Executive Director and FQHC administration received approval to have the Manitowoc clinic become a satellite office.
+Lakeshore Community Health Care is now a 15 million dollar organization serving over 12,000 people in Sheboygan and Manitowoc through dental, medical and behavioral health services.